Merkush1/MVC-example/README.md

 # MVC-example
-Simple example of MVC architecture.
+Simple example of MVC internal app architecture pattern.
 Project based and modyfied of https://github.com/utimur/mvc
 ## Description of MVC
 Here is simple diagram of components of MVC pattern in C4 notation.
 Each component is responsible for a different part of the processes.
 In MVC pattern you have 3 layers / components:
 1. **Controller.** *Processes HTTP requests, extracts parameters from requests.
 Used to implement the loose coupling between interface and logic layers*